mmoretto/applied_micro_tutorial/README.md

-# Python for Economists: a Structural Estimation Exercise
+# Python for Economists: a Structural Estimation Tutorial

 In this tutorial, we present a simple structural estimation exercise using Python and Jupyter notebook.
   * In the first part of the tutorial, we provide a general discussion of the pros and cons of using Python compared to other popular programming languages